Olawale00/alx-low_level_programming/README.md

-This is my first C prograamming project
+This is my first C programming project